colesussmeier/Financial-Analysis-With-Python/README.md

-# <center> State of The Economy 2019</center>
+# <p align='justify'> State of The Economy 2019</p>

-<center>Cole Sussmeier</center>
+<p align='justify'>Cole Sussmeier</p>

 ---

 ## Introduction

 I decided to do this project because I wanted to visualize the warning signs of a recession using data analytics.
-Since gold is often directly correlated economic and political uncertainty, I decided to make a simple algorithm to trade gold as well.
-I will assume that most people reading this will be more intersested in the results of this project rather than using the code, so I have attached two markdown files that walk through the projects.
-Please see markdown_files/GoldAnalysis.md first, as it justifies why the algorithm was written in the first place.
+Since the price of gold is often correlated with economic and political uncertainty, I decided to make a simple algorithm to trade gold as well.
+Please see GoldAnalysis first as it justifies what is used in the algorithm.

 For anyone interested in creating an algorithm similar to this, I will have directions for installing the required software to do so at a later date.

----

 ## To Do
 * Implement more macroeconomic indicators